See a list of Bookkeeping Programs by Clicking Here!

 - Verifying data and journal entries to ensure accuracy

-- Properly classifying financial and numerical data using computers and journals
+- Properly understanding financial statements and classifying numerical data using computers and journals

 - Utilizing accounting software to manage debits, credits, and summary totals by general ledger accounts